 The HDF and ENVI files contain swath trajectory data using longitude and latitude coordinates.
-The spatial resolution is 50 m and is a function of aircraft altitude.
+The spatial resolution ranges from 48 m to 51 m and is a function of aircraft altitude

 Table 2.
-Number of flight tracks per file data level for each MASTER flight during this 2014 campaign over California and western Nevada.
+Number of flight tracks per file data level for each MASTER flight during this 2015 deployment.